anandku06/SaveTheEggs/notes.md

   - globalAlpha property to set the opacity of the shapes drawn

 - to limit certain canvas settings only to specific draw calls, we can wrap that drawing code between save() and restore() built-in canvas methods.

+### requestAnimationFrame() method -> which sits on the window object of the browser but can be called directly.
+Pass the animation you want to create an endless animation